Wild (memoir)

 Wild: From Lost to Found on the Pacific Crest Trail is the 2012 memoir by the American writer, author, and podcaster Cheryl Strayed.
-The memoir describes Strayed's 1,100-mile hike on the Pacific Crest Trail in 1995 as a journey of self-discovery.
-The book reached No. 1 on the New York Times Best Seller list, and was the first selection for Oprah's Book Club 2.0.
+The memoir describes Strayed's 1,100 mi hike on the Pacific Crest Trail in 1995 as a journey of self-discovery.
+The book reached No. 1 on the New York Times Best Seller list and was the first selection for Oprah's Book Club 2.0.

-The film adaptation was released in December 2014 and stars Reese Witherspoon as Cheryl Strayed.
+A film adaptation was released in December 2014, starring Reese Witherspoon as Strayed.

 Plot

-Wild is Cheryl Strayed's memoir of her 1,100-mile solo hike along the Pacific Crest Trail.
-Strayed's journey begins in the Mojave Desert and she hikes through California and Oregon to the Bridge of the Gods into Washington.
+Strayed's solo hike along the Pacific Crest Trail begins in the Mojave Desert.
+She hikes through California and Oregon to the Bridge of the Gods into Washington.
 The book also contains flashbacks to prior life occurrences that led Strayed to begin her journey.

-At the age of 22, Strayed had been devastated by the lung cancer death of her mother, who was only 45.
-Her stepfather disengaged from Strayed's family, and her brother and sister remained distant.
-Strayed and her husband divorced, and eventually she began to use heroin with a lover.
+At age 22, Strayed had been devastated by the lung cancer death of her mother, who was only 45 years old.
+Her stepfather disengaged from the family, and her brother and sister remained distant.
+Strayed abandoned her kind, loving husband and took up with a heroin user, becoming one herself.

-Seeking self-discovery and resolution of her enduring grief and personal challenges, at the age of 26, Strayed set out on her journey, alone and with no prior hiking experience.
+Four years later, seeking self-discovery and resolution of her enduring grief and personal challenges, she began her trek, with no prior hiking experience.
 Wild intertwines the stories of Strayed's life before and during the journey, describing her physical challenges, emotional, and spiritual realizations while on the trail.